 I am dazed and confused.
-And no, this is not an allusion to Richard Linklater’s film (1993); for I am not dazed due to any substance matter, but due to the uncertainty that lies in the future’s beholding, which naturally emerges as a product of my age and my stance in life as a teenager.
+And no, this is not an allusion to Richard Linklater’s film (1993); for I am not dazed due to any substance matter, but due to the uncertainty that lies in the future’s beholding, which not only overwhelms me with thoughts, but also naturally emerges as a product of my age and my stance in life as a teenager.
 I am also confused as I am lying in the middle of two pathways, one in which I know the end of, and whose completion may bring about average success, and the other which I do not, but whose ending may eventually lead to unforeseen happiness or rather unpredicted misfortune.
 The unknowingness is consuming me.

 The culmination of our brain development occurs at age 25, however our previous decisions: what we studied, where we are living, or what field are we working on-that apparently mark the rest of our lifetime- are taken before we are fully mature as individuals.
 No wonder I am dazed and confused!
 Most adolescents, including me, are untrained to undertake massive decisions, and yet we are compelled and at times obliged to do so.
 As a result, we then find ourselves living a paradoxical life, having at a rear end of it things that include worrying about the prom dress, wondering why our crushes have not answered our messages, or asking for permission to go to the next big party.
 And at the other rear end of it there are things such as considering what we want to major in college, pondering on whether we would like to endure our families’ business or rather take a risk and fully develop a distinctive -completely unalike- career, and reflecting on whether we are or are not capable of living on our own at the “tender” age of 18.
 In other words, we find ourselves in a situation in which we have to select choices that are not only completely different in the maturity spectrum, but that are also distractive one to the other; that is a great amount of pressure to place in the bear hands of a 17 or 18 year-old individual.